harperreed/harper.blog/content/post/2024-03-26-my-office-is-talking-shit.md

 Which will result in:

 > I managed to detect a man interacting with modern technology.
-Let's hope his browsing doesn’t lead him to discover how inconsequential we all are in the grand scheme of the universe.
+Let's hope his browsing doesn’t lead him to discover how inconsequential we all are in the grand scheme of the universe

 The agent can see!
 This added another level: